 “Baptism is the sign and seal of our incorporation into Jesus Christ.
 In his own baptism, Jesus identified himself with sinners—yet God claimed him as a beloved Son and sent the Holy Spirit to anoint him for service.
 In his ministry, Jesus offered the gift of living water.
 Through the baptism of his suffering and death, Jesus set us free from the power of sin forever.
 After he rose from the dead, Jesus commissioned his followers to go and make disciples, baptizing them and teaching them to obey his commands.
 The disciples were empowered by the outpouring of the Spirit to continue Jesus’ mission and ministry, inviting others to join this new way of life in Christ.
 As Paul wrote, through the gift of Baptism we are ‘dead to sin and alive to God in Christ Jesus’ (Rom.
 6:11)” (W-3.0402).

-Baptism enacts and seals what the Word proclaims: God’s redeeming grace offered to all people.
-Baptism is God’s gift of grace and also God’s summons to respond to that grace.
-Baptism calls to repentance, to faithfulness, and to discipleship.
-Baptism gives the church its identity and commissions the church for ministry to the world.
+“Baptism enacts and seals what the Word proclaims: God’s redeeming grace offered to all people.
+Baptism is at once God’s gift of grace, God’s means of grace, and God’s call to respond to that grace.
+Through Baptism, Jesus Christ calls us to repentance, faithfulness, and discipleship.
+Through Baptism, the Holy Spirit gives the Church its identity and commissions the Church for service in the world” (W-3.0402).

-Unlike some denominations, Presbyterians do not require a person to be entirely immersed in water during baptism.
+Presbyterians do not require a person to be entirely immersed in water during baptism; the water may be administered by lifting with the hand or pouring from a vessel.
 Baptism is received only once.
 Its effect is not tied to the moment when it is administered, for it signifies the beginning of life in Christ, not its completion.
 The Presbyterian Church (U.S.A.) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptisms by other Christian churches.